 Driving for work – revised guidance

-The Health and Safety Executive is launching its improved and expanded guidance for the way we use commercial vehicles today, at this week’s The Health and Safety Event 2021 at the NEC, Birmingham.
+The Health and Safety Executive launched its improved and expanded guidance for the way we use commercial vehicles today, at The Health and Safety Event 2021 at the NEC, Birmingham.
 The guidance will be delivered by a new dynamic website delivering resources for those who manage drivers.

-The Health & Safety Event will partner with the National Highways Driving for Better Business campaign to deliver the new Driver Safety Zone.
-This zone will host a series of presentations and expert panels to share essential information and resources with safety professionals who have responsibility for work-related road risk.
+The Health & Safety Event partnered with the National Highways Driving for Better Business campaign to deliver the new Driver Safety Zone.
+This zone hosted a series of presentations and expert panels to share essential information and resources with safety professionals who have responsibility for work-related road risk.

-Collaborating with the Health and Safety Executive as well as a number of specialist partners, these presentations run across the 3 days of the event and kick off on Tuesday at 10.30am with a session called ‘What is work-related road risk?’ followed by a presentation on the changes in official guidance on the safe management of those who drive or ride for work, delivered by Kanwal Kanda – Head of Transport Sector, Health and Safety Executive.
+Collaborating with the Health and Safety Executive as well as a number of specialist partners, these presentations included a session called ‘What is work-related road risk?’ followed by a presentation on the changes in official guidance on the safe management of those who drive or ride for work, delivered by Kanwal Kanda – Head of Transport Sector, Health and Safety Executive.

 New HSE website and guidance

 The newly launched website will make the guidance from the Health and Safety Executive easier to access for those who use commercial vehicles – its content will be relevant to any employer with employees who drive, or ride a motorcycle or bicycle at work.
 It also applies to those using their own vehicle for a work-related journey.
 It will be particularly valuable to those responsible for fleet management of course.